Weyl laws for exponentially small singular values of the $\overline{\partial}$ operator: Introduction and statement of results

-Section \ref{sec:FB}, which is independent of the previous sections, is devoted to the proof of existence, uniqueness, and (optimal) regularity results for solutions of the double obstacle problem (\ref{eq:din1}) below, posed on an arbitrary $d$-dimensional compact Riemannian manifold without boundary.
+Section \ref{sec:FB}, which is independent of the previous sections, is devoted to the proof of existence, uniqueness, and regularity results for solutions of the double obstacle problem (\ref{eq:din1}) below, posed on an arbitrary $d$-dimensional compact Riemannian manifold without boundary.
 Theorem \ref{thm:DPPex2}, concerning the problem (\ref{eq:din1_2a}), is then obtained as a special case of these general results.
-Let us remark that the $C^{1,1}$ regularity of the solution, established in Theorem \ref{thm:DPPex2}, is optimal since $\Delta \psi$ in general exhibits a jump discontinuity when passing from the contact sets $M_\pm(\psi)$ to the region $\{\varphi-\tau <\psi <\varphi\}$.
-The fact that the free boundaries $\partial M_{\pm}(\psi)$ are of measure $0$ is crucial here since it guarantees, together with the contact sets $M_{\pm}(\psi)$ having strictly positive measure, that the interior of the contact sets is non-empty, as required by Theorem \ref{thm:UpperBd} and Theorem \ref{thm:LowerBd}.
-Following \cite{Ca81,Ca98}, we could further refine these results and show that the free boundaries have a locally finite $(d-1)$ dimensional Hausdorff measure, but this level of precision is not needed here and is left for potential future work.
+We study the regularity of the free boundaries $\partial M_{\pm}(\psi)$ by reducing to a one obstacle problem.
+In particular, we show that the free boundaries $\partial M_{\pm}(\psi)$ are of measure $0$ which is crucial here since it guarantees, together with the contact sets $M_{\pm}(\psi)$ having strictly positive measure, that the interior of the contact sets is non-empty, as required by Theorem \ref{thm:UpperBd} and Theorem \ref{thm:LowerBd}.
 Let us also recall that the study of free boundary problems emerging from obstacle problems has a long and rich history, see \cite{PSU12,Ro87}, \cite{Fi18,Ca98}.
 However, the typical setting considered for obstacle problems is that of bounded domains with suitable boundary conditions.
 In our case, we work on a compact manifold without boundary, which required us to extend the existing theory to this setting.
 In particular, one novelty in Section \ref{sec:FB} is a new form of the method of penalization adapted from \cite{LePa23}.